Windy Selig, M.S.Instructional Coordinator, Ecosystem Science Field Experience Lab

 - Greer, W. 2014.
 Collaboration.
 In D. Egan & T. Dubay (Eds.), Breaking Barriers Building Bridges: Collaborative Forest Landscape Restoration Handbook (pp. 36).
 Ecological Restoration Institute, Northern Arizona University.

 Windy Selig joined the CMC Leadville team in Spring 2020 as adjunct faculty member and received the Adjunct Faculty of Year award that same year.
-Windy brings a decade of professional and educational experience in collaborative natural resource management, including collaborative leadership, student engagement, and field research.
+Windy brings 15 years of professional and educational experience in collaborative natural resource management, including collaborative leadership, student engagement, and field research.
 She is passionate about working with students to enhance their academic experience through real world science applications.
 She believes there is no better investment of time than mentoring students in the process and discovery of science in the outdoors.

 Prior to joining the CMC Leadville team, Windy worked at the Ecological Restoration Institute (ERI) while simultaneously pursuing a Master’s in Forestry at Northern Arizona University.
 At ERI, she had the opportunity to engage in multiple field studies, facilitate collaborative partnerships, and work with non-profit and government partners on large-scale public lands restoration projects.
-As principle of WSelig Facilitation, Windy has also facilitated natural resource management collaborative groups in partnership with government agencies focused on landscape restoration in central Colorado.
+As Principle of WSelig Facilitation, Windy has also facilitated natural resource management collaborative groups in partnership with government agencies focused on landscape restoration in central Colorado.